DenisDrobyshev/DenisDrobyshev/README.md

 ## Education

 **B.Sc. in Applied Informatics (09.03.03)** · `2022–2026`<br>
-MIIGAiK — Moscow State University of Geodesy and Cartography, Faculty of Geoinformatics and Information Security.
+MIIGAiK — Moscow State University of Geodesy and Cartography, Department of Geoinformatics and Information Security.

 ## Contact